Confused about how to pair wine with BBQ? Don’t be! Here’s your guide to pairing wine with barbecued and grilled foods.

 - Smoke: can be powerful, and can interfere with many wines, can overpower many wines, so think powerful wine if you’re going for intense smoky flavors in your food.

-- That being said, Barbecue, when done right, shouldn’t be a smoke bomb (much like wine when done right nothing should be the dominant flavor).
+- That being said, barbecue, when done right, shouldn’t be a smoke bomb (much like wine when done right nothing should be the dominant flavor).
+Remember, balance!

 - Avoid delicate wines when barbecuing.
 For grilling it’s okay (depending on what’s being grilled), but not smoking.
 It’s just not fair to the wine.

 - Big bold flavors = big bold wines